Installation of Shivaji's statue leads to protest, stone-hurling in Telangana | Politics

 - India

-Prohibitory orders were clamped in Bodhan town of Nizamabad district, Telangana, on Sunday after two groups protested and pelted each other with stones over the installation of a statue of Chhatrapati Shivaji Maharaj, police said.
+(Eds: Updating with Home Minister's statement)) Hyderabad, Mar 20 (PTI): Prohibitory orders were clamped in Bodhan town of Nizamabad district , Telangana, on Sunday after two groups protested and pelted each other with stones over installation of a statue of Chhatrapati Shivaji Maharaj, police said.

 Teargas shells to disperse the crowd brought the situation under control.
 A constable was injured in the stone-hurling and sent for a medical examination, said the police.